 - Is Joe Doe underallocated or perhaps overallocated?

 How crucial is the “number of active instances” displayed next to each plugin on Atlassian Marketplace?
 Is a tool with 5000 active instances better than an app with 4000 ones?

 Certainly, the number of active instances is one crucial factor and an app with 1000 instances is almost surely more mature than an app with 100 instances.
 But does that statement hold true with the 5000 – 4000 pair?

 Is the “Reviews” section credible?

-Average star score is more credible than individual reviews.
+The average star score is more credible than individual reviews.
 Even more reliable is traveling to an AUG, or Atlassian User Group, and asking real project managers.
-We see fake reviews on Atlassian Marketplace from time to time, and obviously users with history of reviews spread over time are more credible than those with a single opinion.
+We see fake reviews on Atlassian Marketplace from time to time, and obviously, users with a history of reviews spread over time are more credible than those with a single opinion.